ZhangZhuoSJTU/Web3Bugs/docs/standard.md

 In this document, we present the process we use to classify bugs in our study, along with the description of each bug label.
 We also include a few examples of ambiguous cases at the end of the document for reference.

-It is important to note that classifying functional bugs can be a subjective process, and we welcome any suggestions for improving our classification standards.
+It is important to note that classifying functional bugs can be a subjective process, and we welcome any suggestions for improving our criteria for bug classification

 # Process